*BOE Approved 8/29/2023

-The Berlin Central School District believes in a rich educational environment where students can attain deep learning; express their learning in a variety of ways; perform at grade level or above grade level the various skills found within each of the District-approved curricula; and cultivate relationships that encourage collaboration, respect, and individual student agency—thereby creating responsible, resilient graduates with potential and promise to achieve in their subsequent endeavors.
+The Berlin Central School District believes in a rich educational environment where students can attain deep learning; express their learning in a variety of ways; differentiated to meet their needs to exhibit various skills found within each of the district-approved curricula; and cultivate relationships that encourage collaboration, respect, and individual student agency—thereby creating responsible, resilient graduates with potential and promise to achieve in their subsequent endeavors.

 Grading is considered a positive tool to indicate achievement and development in each class or subject in which a student is enrolled.
 The Board of Education recognizes that the classroom teacher has the primary responsibility to evaluate students and determine student grades.